-Michigan Disorderly Conduct Lawyers
+Michigan Disorderly Conduct Attorneys

-Michigan Felony Disorderly Conduct
+Michigan Felony Disorderly Conduct Charges

 In most cases, disorderly conduct is a misdemeanor charge in Michigan.
 However, there are certain circumstances that can lead to a felony conviction, a much more serious crime.
 Picketing or demonstrating at a funeral can fall under disorderly conduct and can lead to a felony charge.
 Friedman Law Firm helps our clients fight all types of disorderly conduct charges, including those that could lead to a felony conviction.